cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 An evaluator is called meta-circular if it evaluates the same language as it is written in using the same language constructs as the language itself (circular definitions).

 Why would you want such a thing?
-One of the answer is that having a meta-circular evaluator makes it very practical to implement new languages on top of your implementation language.
+One of the answers is that having a meta-circular evaluator makes it very practical to implement new languages on top of your implementation language.
 In a sense you can see every program as an evaluator for a language.
 Using a meta-circular evaluator you can, for example, create a language that is particularly suited for a problem at hand ([a Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language)).
-For educational purposes the evaluator is also valuable, since the basic eval-apply structure below can be used to write interpreters for all kinds of languages.
+For educational and experimental purposes the evaluator is also valuable, since the basic eval-apply structure below can be used to write interpreters for all kinds of languages.
 It is the kernel for every computer language.

 In [SICP it is stated that](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-25.html):